 We have a lot of data (demographics) available from our users that you can filter on the Demographics step.
-We store age, gender, educational background, job title, marital status, city, etc so most of the time you don't need to create a screener for these information.
-To give you an idea, here's how a tester profile looks like within PingPong.
+We store age, gender, educational background, job title, marital status, city, etc., so most of the time you don't need to create a screener for this information.
+To give you an idea, here's how a tester profile looks within PingPong.

 In some cases, when accurate demographics data is crucial, we still recommend you to add an additional screener for some of the demographic parameters.
 For example marital status and educational background can change over time and our testers' profile might not be updated.
 In that case, we recommend screening them additionally.

 Always provide clear answers

 Avoid questions like: "Do you commute a lot daily?" or "Do you live far from your parents?".
 Don't be afraid to use single choice instead: How far do you live from your parents?